jwgrenning/tddec-code/README.md

 #### Get a gcc version 7 docker image

 From the Mac or Linux command line (with docker running), do these commands.
+Depending on how your account is setup, you may need to run docker as `sudo`.

 ```
 docker pull gcc:7